George Washington's crossing of the Delaware River: Reinforcements arrive

 On December 20, General Lee's division of 2,000 troops arrived in Washington's camp under the command of General John Sullivan.
 Lee was captured by the British on December 12, when he ventured too far outside the protection of his troops in search of more comfortable lodgings.
 Later that day, Gates' division arrived in camp, which by then included only 600 Continental Army forces following the end of many enlistments, to secure the northern frontier.
-Soon after, another 1,000 Continental Army troops arrived from Philadelphia under Colonel John Cadwalader's command to support Washington and the existing troops he then was commanding.

 With these reinforcements and a smaller number of local volunteers who joined his forces, Washington's forces totaled about 6,000 troops fit for duty.
 This total was then reduced by a large portion because some forces were detailed to guard the ferries at Dunk's Ferry, currently bordered by present-day Neshaminy State Park in Bensalem Township, Pennsylvania and New Hope, Pennsylvania.
 Another group was sent to protect supplies at Newtown, Pennsylvania, and to guard the sick and wounded who had to remain behind as the Continental Army began crossing the Delaware River.
 This left Washington with about 2,400 men able to take offensive action against the Hessian and British troops in and around Trenton.

 The Continental Army's morale was boosted further by the arrival of some provisions, including much-needed blankets, on December 24.